Climate Change

 Clean Batteries

-We have analyzed the life cycle impacts of the battery cells to be produced at our CQP, and developed a road map for how to reach our targets, largely by implementing changes in the Giga Arctic supply chain.
-We plan to use clean hydro power for our plants in Mo i Rana, Norway.
-However, an additional area of focus is to decarbonize our supply chain and to expand the use of renewable energy in more than just our cell production facilities.
-We believe this can happen through investment in renewable-energy development by our vendors or their local governments or through relocating the sourcing, if possible, of key inputs to our manufacturing process to areas where renewable-energy assets are available.
-Our recent announcement to potentially invest in manufacturing LFP cathode material in the Nordics is one such step in the process of decarbonizing our supply chain.
+We plan to use clean hydro power for our plants in Mo I Rana, Norway.
+Our further focus is to decarbonize our supply chain and to expand the use of renewable energy in more than just our cell production facilities.
+We believe this can happen through investment in renewable-energy development by our suppliers or their governments or through relocating our sourcing, if possible, of key inputs to our manufacturing process to areas where renewable-energy assets are or will be made available.
+Our announcement to potentially invest in manufacturing the LFP cathode material in the Nordics, is one such step in the process of decarbonizing our supply chain.
 As our supply chain is complex, working together with our suppliers is a key path in achieving our zero-carbon goals.
-Find our Supplier Code of Conduct here.
+See the press release about the LFP Cathode Factory here.